 When you go out for the day, you should take a gluten-free snack along from home.
 Some gluten-free crackers, nuts, and dried or fresh fruit are all some ideas.
 Once you are out and about, you may not be able to find a suitable snack for your diet, and having something to munch on is better than going through a drive-through for french fries.

-Jeanine Friesen authors The Baking Beauties, a blog dedicated to recipes for those on a gluten-free diet, because she believes no one should have to go without.
+Jeanine Friesen authors Faithfully Gluten Free, a blog dedicated to recipes for those on a gluten-free diet, because she believes no one should have to go without.